cseanburns/journal-issues/manuscript.md

 we have gone digital superficially.
-The technologies and workflows we use now are merely simulacra of what we used before the internet and the web.
+The technologies and workflows we use now are merely simulacra of what we used before the internet and the web [@BR5CJQ3N#burns21].
-I find it easy to believe that if we transported a scientist from the 1970s to today, and introduced them to the processes we use in 2023, they would catch on pretty quickly simply because the model is basically the same.
+I find it easy to believe that if we transported a scientist from the 1970s to today, and introduced them to the processes we use in 2023, they would catch on pretty quickly because the model is plainly the same.

 I believe that some of the big problems that science has today are the result of mimicking